Stan Reents, PharmD

 • www.RoadRunnerSports.com provides fairly detailed information on running shoes.

 Runner’s World magazine routinely publishes evaluations of running shoes.
 Accompanying the reviews are lab tests that rate each brand for flexibility, cushioning, and responsiveness.
 Runner's World uses the Orthopaedic Biomechanics Lab at Michigan State University to obtain their technical information.
 They also utilize volunteer testers for the subjective impressions.
-Shoe reviews are published several times per year in the magazine.
-Their web site (www.RunnersWorld.com) has a nice shoe finder tool.
+Shoe reviews are published several times per year in the magazine: (www.RunnersWorld.com).

 Readers may also be interested in these topics: